JanatheAnalyst/SQL_repo/README.md

 # SQL_repo
-Repository of SQL queries for a project with a goal to analyze influenza and US Census data, find trends, and come up with a solution to efficiently distribute medical resources during the next Influenza season.
+Repository of SQL queries for a project that analyzed "Rockbuster" video store data to come up with solutions to increase the efficiency of this company.